isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-squirrels-carry-fleas.markdown

 When you have a squirrel and a dog at the same home, it's important to always monitor their interaction.
 Dogs can transmit fleas to both dogs and squirrels (and vice versa) - if there are any fleas present in your pet's coat.
 - To avoid either of them getting infested with parasites from each other, consider bathing both more often than you usually would.
 ## Can squirrel fleas live on humans?
-Can fleas live on humans?
-No, the fleas will not live on humans for more than 24 hours.
+Can fleas live on humans?Â No, the fleas will not live on humans for more than 24 hours.
 They usually bite people around the ankles and lower legs (feet) but later jump off to a suitable host or pet bed.

 It's also possible that a human could get fleas by handling pets, which are often infected with them, then touching their face without washing hands first.